bio-miga/miga/manual/part2/distances.md

 This feature can be turned off to save storage space or forced to be on in any project type using the [metadata field](../part5/metadata.md#projects) `aai_save_rbm=false` or `aai_save_rbm=true`, respectively.
-The Software used as search engine can be controlled using the [metadata field](../part5/metadata.md#projects) `haai_p`: `blast+` (default), `blast`, `blat`, or `diamond`.
+The Software used as a search engine can be controlled using the [metadata field](../part5/metadata.md#projects) `haai_p`: `blast+` (default), `blast`, `blat`, or `diamond`.
 [Workflows](../part6.md) use `blast+` by default, or `diamond` if the flag